RonenNess/Iguina/readme.md

 If defined, will add a max value limit to the Numeric Input.

+### `ButtonsStepSize`

+How much to increase / decrease value when clicking on the plus / minus buttons of the numeric input field.

 ## RowsSpacer

 An empty entity that creates an extra space between rows of entities, with constant space unit that can be defined by the UI system stylesheet `RowSpaceHeight` property.